 Next you're prompted to enter your user information.
 Enter your email, first name, and last name into their respective fields.
 Select Save to save your information.

-Enabling Email Alerts
+Onboarding Wizard: Enabling Email Alerts

-During the on-boarding process, you have the ability to enable email alerts.
+During the onboarding process, you have the ability to enable email alerts.
 Enter the domain name or IP address of the SMTP server that you want to be used for routing SentryOne email notifications in the SMTP Server address field.
 If using localhost, keep in mind this will be the local SMTP server on the machine where the SentryOne monitoring service is installed, since it's responsible for sending all notifications.
 The SentryOne Client doesn't send any notifications.

 The Email From Address is the address that appears on the from line of all email notifications sent by SentryOne.
 You can also specify a user name and password if authentication is required by your SMTP server.
 This isn't usually required in most environments.
 Select Test to generate a test email for a specific address.
 Select Save to save your information.